IBM/libertydiag/README.md

 Running this application in production should be done with care because it may be used to execute various insecure functions.

+## Download

+Download `libertydiag.war` from the latest release at <https://github.com/IBM/libertydiag/releases/latest>

+This application [requires](https://www.ibm.com/docs/en/was-liberty/base?topic=management-liberty-features) Liberty >= 22.0.0.1 and the following features to be installed: jakartaee-9.1 microProfile-5.0 requestTiming-1.0

 ## Development

 1. Java >= 8 is required on your `PATH`; for example, [Semeru Java 8](https://developer.ibm.com/languages/java/semeru-runtimes/downloads/?version=8)